Sorry Apple, but an obscure Android maker just stole your iPhone 8 thunder

 If recent rumors are to be believed, Apple’s iPhone 8 will debut an astonishing new feature that’ll place a fingerprint sensor underneath the disp… oh wait, some unknown Android phone maker has beaten Cupertino to the punch.

-At MWC Shanghai, Chinese manufacturer Vivo has just introduced it Under Display Fingerprint Scanning Solution using ultrasonic technology.
+At MWC Shanghai, Chinese manufacturer Vivo has just introduced its Under Display Fingerprint Scanning Solution using ultrasonic technology to recognise the digits of smartphone users.

 Granted, it doesn’t seem to be ready to ship in a device just yet, but the firm was able to demonstrate the tech within a modified version of its Xplay6 smartphone (via Engadget).